Built around site execution

 Research sites need more than a web form.
 They need a way to see who is interested, which study they came from, who owns follow-up, and what has to happen next.

-Prescreen status, records needs, outreach, scheduling readiness, and notes stay attached to the recruiting workflow instead of being split across inboxes and trackers.
+Prescreen status, records needs, outreach, scheduling readiness, and notes stay attached to the recruiting record instead of being split across inboxes and trackers.

 Site leaders can review stalled leads, source quality, response speed, records gaps, and scheduling readiness without asking the team to rebuild a report.